danoc/danoc/_posts/2015-12-06-chrome-dev-summit-2015-notes.md

 date: '2015-12-06T00:00:00.000Z'
 ---

 Google held their second Chrome Dev Summit last month in Mountain View.
-In thier own words, "The Chrome Dev Summit is an exclusive event to connect with Chrome engineers and leading web developers for a two-day exploration of building beautiful and fast mobile web applications."
+In their own words, "The Chrome Dev Summit is an exclusive event to connect with Chrome engineers and leading web developers for a two-day exploration of building beautiful and fast mobile web applications."

 The [first edition of the conference was excellent](/blog/chrome-dev-summit-2014-notes/), so I (once again) [watched all of the talks](https://www.youtube.com/playlist?list=PLNYkxOF6rcICcHeQY02XLvoGL34rZFWZn) and took notes.